NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

    transitions from forced outage to operational during a given simulation timestep, for each generator-storage unit in each timeperiod.
 Unitless.

-An optional parameter is available to set the initial state of charge for the unit:
+An optional Vector parameter of length generator-storage units, is available to set the initial state of charge for the unit:

  - `initialsoc`, as 64-bit floats representing the initial state of charge of the unit as a fraction [0.0, 1.0] of energy capacity at timestep 1, for each generator-storage unit.